By driving a CNG powered vehicle in the state of Utah you are eligible for these great benefits:

 (Just select Compressed Natural Gas as the fuel and then enter your zip code or address.)

-The C Decal allows you to drive in the HOV lane with only one person in the vehicle.
-It also allows you to park for free in downtown Salt Lake City.
+The Clean Fuel (C) Decal allows you to drive in the HOV lane with only one person in the vehicle.

 More information can be found on the state website.